agiliopadua/md/projects/README.md

 * The elastic constant of the bias k
 * the pulling direction

-Sampling from 7-0A, in order to obtain full complexation.
+Sampling from 10-0A, in order to obtain full complexation.

-### 4.3 Perform WHAM analysis
+### 4.3 Perform WHAM analysis and study the system

 WHAM the time series to obtain the PMF curve and interpret the results.
 Is the complexation favorable or unfavorable?
 Compare with literature data.

+ To which system configuration do the attractive-repulsive sections of the PMF?
+Analyze the structure of the system by analyzing your trajectories.